-“A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a ledger existing in a form of computerized database using strong cryptography to secure transaction records, to control the creation of additional coins, and to verify the transfer of coin ownership”.
+“A A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More (or crypto currency) is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a A ledger is like a spreadsheet keeping track of which addresses own how many bitcoins.
+The Bitcoin blockchain is a...
+More existing in a form of computerized database using strong Cryptography is the mathematical basis for secure communication that allows only the sender and intended recipient of a message to...
+More to secure A cryptocurrency transaction is an entry on the blockchain ledger, noting sender, receiver and number of coins transacted.
+More records, to control the creation of additional coins, and to verify the transfer of coin ownership”.

 We bet you were there (on Wikipedia) already for this one, and, of course, you understood about the 5% of everything written in there.
 But worry not!
 We can explain better what-the-heck is a cryptocurrency and why you should care about it.
 Maybe you don’t know it yet, but it’s very handy, we promise.

 So, as the name suggests, cryptocurrencies are… well… currencies.
 Like the dollar or the euro, but with some substantial differences on the backstage.
 You know: where they come from, how they work, how they acquire their value.
 They’re not physical, either, just digital.
 But yeah: you can use them to buy and sell things.
 Like any other payment method, through a mobile or desktop app or web page (like ours!)